scottsfarley93/DesignChallengeData/readme.md

 	* age: The age of this record.
 Most plant taxa have this attribute, as generated by an age-depth model.
 Most mammal species use the uncertainty bounds.
 	* minAge: The minimum age (young) of the record as generated by uncertainty in the dating procedure
 	* maxAge: The maximum age (old) of the record as generated by uncertainty in the dating procedure
 	* ageType: The type of date used.
-This can be calendar years ad/bc, calendar years bp,  calibrated radiocarbon years bp, radiocarbon years bp, or varve years bp.
+This can be calendar years ad/BC, calendar years BP,  calibrated radiocarbon years BP, radiocarbon years BP, or varve years BP.
 	* unitDepth: The depth below the surface that the specimen was found.
 Most plant taxa have this attribute, most mammals do not.
 The depth attribute is less meaningful than the age attribute because ages can be compared across sites.
 	* altitude: The altitude of the site.
 Again, most plant species have this attribute, while fewer mammal species contain this field.
 This field could be easily generated in GIS too.
-	* datasetType: A textual description of the type of data contained in that record
+	* datasetType: A textual description of the type of data contained in that record ** Possible values
+		* pollen
+		* Pollen surface sample
+		* plant macrofossil
+		* vertebrate fauna
 	* submitted: The date that the record was integrated into the database.
 Generally not a useful field.
 	For plant taxa only:
 	* pollenSum: The summation of all pollen in that level of the specimen unit.
-	* pollen Pct: The percentage of this taxon in relation to all other taxa in that level, calcualted using the pollenSum attribute.
+	* pollen Pct: The percentage of this taxon in relation to all other taxa in that level, calculated using the pollenSum attribute.
 This attribute is more directly comparable across taxa than the value attribute due to counting procedures as is typically used in the paleoecological literature.